Archer River Crossing

 • Guardrails, signs, and pavement marking.

-McConnell Dowell is delivering the Archer River Crossing project for Department of Transport and Main Roads (TMR) in Far North Queensland.
+We delivered the Archer River Crossing project for the Department of Transport and Main Roads (TMR) in remote, Far North Queensland.

-The Archer River Crossing is the latest project in a program of upgrades as part of the Cape York Region Package (CYRP) Stage 2, which is jointly funded by the Australian and Queensland governments under the Roads of Strategic Importance program.
+The Archer River Crossing is one part of the broader Cape York Region Package (CYRP) Stage 2, which is jointly funded by the Australian and Queensland governments under the Roads of Strategic Importance program.

-Every wet season, the crossing is closed for long periods due to flooding.
-When complete, the new crossing will reduce the average annual time of closure to less than two days, improving access for road users and improving connectivity for some of Queensland’s most remote communities.
+Every wet season, the old crossing was closed for long periods due to flooding.
+Now complete, the new crossing will reduce the average annual time of closure to less than two days, improving access for road users and improving connectivity for some of Queensland’s most remote communities.

 • a new 230 m long (11x 21 m spans), 10.4 m wide bridge over Archer River